akaalias/algorand-ballet/README.md

 _Because only then_ will the true heir to Andy Warhol settle in and grow his work.

-_And only then will you be there_, on June 16th 1952, at Hugo Gallery, on East 55th Street and Madison Avenue, at Andy's first show, to buy the first drawings for a penny and a dime.
+_And only then will you be there_, on June 16th 1952, at Hugo Gallery, on East 55th Street and Madison Avenue, at Andy's first show.
+To build meaningful relationships, to witness history and, yes, to buy the first Warhols for a penny and a dime.

 ### Yes, AND...
 I believe, all benefits stated above re-inforce each other: What's good for you personally is also good for the ecosystem.
 And vice-versa.